Shankhaprakshalana – Yogic Intestinal Cleanse

 Therapeutically, Kunjal is used against stomach and digestive problems, headache, nervousness, asthma, common cold and coughing.

-Neti - Nose Cleansing
+Neti - Nose cleanse

 neti

-Read more about Neti and how to dry the nose afterwards>>
+Read more about how to practice Neti>>

 Rest and Food